SinclairCoder/Dive-into-NLP/README.md

-# Dive-into-NLP-KG
+# Dive-into-NLP
-The experience of NLP learning from a new
+the experience of learning NLP from a new